Regala/burp-subdomains/README.md

-# Burp Sub Domains extension
+# Burp Sub Domains Extractor

 A very simple, straightforward extension to export sub domains from Burp using a context menu option.